Suzuki Vitara SUV - MPG, running costs & CO2

 We wouldn’t recommend going for the four-wheel ALLGRIP drive model unless you really need it because it costs significantly more to buy, adding a premium of around £1,800 to the list price for the SX-T and SZ5 models.
 It also has an impact on efficiency, reducing fuel economy to around 45mpg while pushing up the CO2 emissions to 140g/km - which places it into a higher BiK banding than the front-wheel drive version.

-As every Vitara has mild-hybrid technology, they cost £140 a year to tax, after a CO2-weighted year-one payment that’s included in the on-the-road price.
+As every Vitara has mild-hybrid technology, they qualify for a small reduction in VED (road tax), after a CO2-weighted year-one payment that’s included in the on-the-road price.

 The Vitara sits in group 21-22 depending on the trim level, and if you spec the ALLGRIP four-wheel drive it’s much more expensive to insure than several small SUV rivals.
 By comparison, several entry-level versions of the Vitara’s rivals sit in far lower groups, with the Nissan Juke starting in group 11 and the least powerful Renault Captur starting in group eight.